veggiedefender/browsertunnel/README.md

     	seconds in between checks for expired messages (default 5) -expiration int
-    	seconds an incomplete message is retained before it is deleted (default 60) -port int
+    	seconds an incomplete message is retained before it is deleted (default 60) -maxMessageSize int
+    	maximum encoded size (in bytes) of a message (default 5000) -port int
     	port to run on (default 53)
 ```